in high school, college

 Tina Kruse, PhD

-I am an educational psychologist with almost 20 years of experience teaching college undergraduates at Macalester College.
+I am an educational psychologist with 20 years of experience teaching and advising college undergraduates at Macalester College.
 Both my PhD in the psychology of learning and my day-to-day interaction with college students gives me a clear vision about what teens and young adults need to succeed in their academic settings.

 As a certified coach, I always build from the strengths of each student and facilitate their growth in the direction they want to go.
 I apply The Academic Life Coaching and the Designing Your Life models, which are well-supported by learning theory and well-proven in real lives of students.
 I am delighted to offer these coaching approaches to clients, guided by my own expertise in the education field.